cyclr/docs/pages/connector-authentication/magento-2.md

 4. Enter the required custom method endpoint into **Specify object name**.
 5. Select **Copy**.

 This creates a new custom object category with the specified method endpoint.
-You can run the **GET** or **POST** methods from here to call the specified endpoint.
+You can run the **GET** or **POST** methods from the new category to call the specified endpoint.
 You need to map all of the request and response fields manually.

 ### Webhooks